draios/sysdig-partner-resources/README.md

 ## *Discover* opportunities to resolve customer challenges related to containers & cloud

+   <a href = "https://dig.sysdig.com/c/pf-top-10-use-cases-for-sysdig?x=hJvo1P">Top 10 Use Cases for Sysdig"</a>

 ## *Differentiate* our offering from our competitors in this quickly evolving space